Who We Are

 - Building A Strong Capacity For “Evidence-Informed” Programming

-Delta has over the decades delivered many programs and services including Youth Leadership, Black Youth in Transition, Settlement Services, and much more with the unifying overall objective of enhancing the capacity of the communities it serves
+Delta Family has over the decades delivered many programs and services including Youth Leadership, Black Youth in Transition, Settlement Services, and much more with the unifying overall objective of enhancing the capacity of the communities it serves

 Delta Family Resource Centre is a community organization serving priority neighborhoods in Northwest Toronto.
 Our catchment area stretches from Steeles in the North, Highway 27 in the West, Keele in the East, and the Humber River; Delta Family also serves Black communities from the GTA.
 This includes areas such as, Humber Summit, Humbermede, Jamestown, Mt.
 Olive, Beaumond Heights, and all NIA communities in Toronto’s North West.